Skip to main content

 PropTypes is a runtime typechecking library used for React development.
 Because it is a runtime checker, PropTypes will only throw errors in the console when running in the browser or in test suites.
 (The PropTypes library is not compiled into production code.)

-We currently enforce using PropTypes for React components in development.
+For React components not written in TypeScript, we use PropTypes in development.
 This means that React components must declare all of its props and what types of values that prop should be.
 The benefit of this approach is that React components self-document what props it accepts.
 Sometimes, a prop can be overloaded with multiple types, but this is generally discouraged if you can avoid it.

 Device and browser testing